What Is Technocracy?

 While we might now have access to all the articles and media we could ever want, the onslaught of ever-evolving coverage online can be exhausting.
 Social media algorithms control what you see and what you don’t.
 Each new day sees some amazing articles published online, but they are becoming harder and harder to find.

-I teach at the University of Auckland’s Faculty of Law, where my academic research is focused on AI, privacy and technology law.
+I teach at the University of Auckland’s Faculty of Law, where my academic research is focused on emerging technologies like AI, blockchain and crypto.
+I also consult with institutions to help them understand the implications of these technologies.
 Previously, I worked as a commercial lawyer advising on employment and emerging tech.
 I am also a representative of New Zealand’s AI Forum.

-I have written pieces on technology and politics for a range of think tanks, institutes and media, including the Australian Strategic Policy Institute, OneZero, the Lowy Institute, Newsroom and the Australian Institute of International Affairs.
+I have written pieces on emerging technology for a range of think tanks, institutes and media, including the Australian Strategic Policy Institute, OneZero, the Lowy Institute, Newsroom and the Australian Institute of International Affairs.
 My writing on AI has also been cited by The Washington Post and Hacker News.